gasscoelho/blog-posts/posts/prefixing-the-commit-messages-with-git-hooks/content.md

 ```

 You might want to adjust some of the logic like regex expression or the `if` condition, and mainly the appended message to fit your requirements.

+### Conclusion

+In conclusion, using git hooks can greatly improve the efficiency and organization of your version control workflow.
+The prepare-commit-msg hook is just one example of the powerful automation capabilities that git hooks offer.
+By leveraging these tools, you can save time and effort on tasks such as prefixing commit messages with ticket numbers or enforcing commit message guidelines for your team.

+Git hooks can be used to automate a wide range of tasks, from running tests and linting code to deploying code changes.
+With the ability to customize your git hook scripts, the possibilities are endless.
+These hooks can greatly improve the value of your project by streamlining your workflow and ensuring that best practices are followed.
+Don't hesitate to explore the potential of git hooks and see how they can benefit your team.